Chief of Staff

-- Manages all appointed committee designees for the A.S. executive officers, in partnership with the officers.
+- Directs all appointed committee designees for the A.S. executive officers, in partnership with the officers.

 - Directs the A.S.
-Freshmen Leadership Experience (FLEX) team and the First-Year Leadership Initiative (FLI)/Second-Year Leadership Initiative (SLI), which includes: organizing the interview process, assigning mentors, creating and executing meeting curriculum, and scheduling regular meetings.
+First-Time Leadership Experience (FLEX) team and the First-Year Leadership Initiative (FLI)/Second-Year Leadership Initiative (SLI), which includes: organizing the interview process, assigning mentors, creating and executing meeting curriculum, and scheduling regular meetings.

-- Assists with the Vice President of University Affairs to manage the appointments of student representation to the University Senate, gather reports from designees, and maintain accurate records of University Senate meetings.
+- In collaboration with the Vice President of University Affairs, directs and manages the appointments of student representation to the University Senate, gather reports from designees, and maintain accurate records of University Senate meetings.

 - Serves on the A.S.
 Judicial Affairs Council Appointments & Review Committee as a non-voting member.

 - Serves as a representative for the A.S.
-President or Vice Presidents, as necessary
+President or Vice Presidents, as assigned.

 - Assists in accomplishing annual A.S. goals and other duties as assigned by the A.S.
 President.

 Customer Service and Collaboration

 - Establishes and maintains working relationships with various A.S. and University departments, especially with the A.S.
 President and the A.S.
 Vice Presidents and all the A.S. leaders of the three Councils

 - Ensures all operations are conducted with safety of staff and customers as first priority, and in accordance with the Injury and Illness Prevention Plan and other safety policies